Living with family

 Get help from a mediation service

 If you feel you need some ‘hands on’ help sorting things out with your family, you could contact a mediator.
-A mediator is a sort of neutral referee who can help you and your parents sort out your problems.
 They don’t take sides, they don’t decide ‘who is right’ and they don’t tell you what to do.
 Instead, they help you work things out for yourselves.